We are happy to announce the latest release of SOLO Server – Build 188.8.131.52. Significant changes and new features are highlighted below.

 - When only one account is present, this functionality is not even required, and just complicates the interface.
 To address this, we have added the ability to disable this functionality.
 When disabled, the "Change Current Author…" menu option is hidden, and the heading indicating the account currently being managed is no longer displayed at the top of the screen, freeing up screen real-estate.
 For SOLO Server Dedicated URL customers with only a single author account, this functionality has been disabled.

 - When only a handful of accounts are present, the requirement to search for the account to switch to is cumbersome.
 To address this, we have added the ability to automatically populate the listing with all open accounts automatically when opening the dialog.
 For SOLO Server Dedicated URL customers with only a handful of author accounts, this functionality has been enabled.

 Self-hosted SOLO Server customers who would like to disable this functionality or enable the automatic population in the dialog can refer to the release notes to adjust their SOLO Server configuration.

 We have had several requests to add support for BCCing an administrator when sending customer notification emails such as subscription expiration notifications, billing reminders, etc. We are pleased to announce that this is now possible.
-Instant SOLO customers who would like to enable this functionality on their notifications can contact us.
+SOLO Server Shared and Dedicated URL customers who would like to enable this functionality on their notifications can contact us.